Life Insurance Required in Divorce: What Courts Don't Tell You

 Divorce judgments frequently require one spouse to maintain life insurance.
 The intention is simple: protect children, secure support obligations, or safeguard a financial settlement.
+What courts often do not explain is that ordering life insurance and actually securing enforceable coverage are two very different things.
+Without careful planning, a court-ordered life insurance requirement may fail silently—leaving families unprotected years later.

 Why Courts Require Life Insurance in Divorce